atomone-hub/govgen-validators/01node.md

 - Github: https://github.com/01node
 - Medium: https://medium.com/01node

+7) Unique validator key to submit

+- cosmosvaloper17mggn4znyeyg25wd7498qxl7r2jhgue8u4qjcq

+8) Region you and/or your validator is based (country)

+- Romania

-8) Must replicate, understand, and validate the genesis distribution.
+9) Must replicate, understand, and validate the genesis distribution.
 (See https://github.com/atomone-hub/genesis/pull/65#pullrequestreview-1775992431)

-9) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs
+10) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs

-10) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach
+11) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach

-11) Must contribute to build a fair validators distribution structure by building guidelines to include tiers, participation levels, and validators limitations and operating conditions
+12) Must contribute to build a fair validators distribution structure by building guidelines to include tiers, participation levels, and validators limitations and operating conditions

-12) Must provide Transparency disclosures of associations among validators.
+13) Must provide Transparency disclosures of associations among validators.
 (Also see [Validators and KYC #75](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094)).
 The AtomOne Community will put together best practices for KYC-ing and approving validator submissions.
 The conversation can be followed here: ([Validators and KYC #75)](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094))